DutyTTE: Deciphering Uncertainty in Origin-Destination Travel Time Estimation: Methodology

 \subsection{MoE guided uncertainty quantification}

 We propose a MoEUQ (Mixture of Experts for Uncertainty Quantification) model to capture the varying degrees of travel time uncertainty in each segment under different conditions.
 This segment-level uncertainty is then aggregated to estimate confidence intervals of overall travel time.
-First, we take the discretized travel time distribution of segments in the predicted path as input, such as \\ \( \boldsymbol{u}^{c_o}_{e_j} = (d_1, f_1, \cdots, d_m, f_m)\) for segment \( e_j\).
+First, we take the discretized travel time distribution of segments in the predicted path as input, such as \( \boldsymbol{u}^{c_o}_{e_j} = (d_1, f_1, \cdots, d_m, f_m)\) for segment \( e_j\).
 We select the top-$m$ largest possible travel times in a period before departure time $c_o$.
 Here, $d_m$ is the $m$-th largest travel time and $f_m$ is the associated probability.
-We concatenate $\boldsymbol{u}^{c_o}_{e_j}$ with the embeddings of road segments initialized by \\Node2Vec~\cite{grover2016node2vec} and the time slice of the departure time, then encode them to obtain the embedding $\boldsymbol{r}_j$ of the $j$-th segment.
-Next, we utilize a LSTM~\cite{hochreiter1997long} to model the mutual correlations among segments.
+We concatenate $\boldsymbol{u}^{c_o}_{e_j}$ with the embeddings of road segments initialized by Node2Vec~\cite{grover2016node2vec} and the time slice of the departure time, then encode them to obtain the embedding $\boldsymbol{r}_j$ of the $j$-th segment.
+Next, we utilize a wide-deep-recurrent~\cite{ wang2018learning, mao2021estimated} method to model the spatio-temporal dependencies among segments and the influence of other factors.
 The $j$-th encoded segment in the predicted path is denoted as \(\boldsymbol{r}^{'}_j\), which contains travel time information and aggregated spatio-temporal information of other segments in a path.

 To better capture travel time uncertainty in each segment, we introduce the Mixture of Experts (MoE) approach~\cite{shazeer2017outrageously}.
 This method utilizes different combinations of experts to represent each segment based on its aggregated spatio-temporal information, effectively handling varying degrees of travel time uncertainty for the segment under different conditions.
 Specifically, given the $j$-th encoded segment \(\boldsymbol{r}^{'}_j\), the output of the MoE layer is: